My last journey aboard the Berlin–Paris Nightjet: why this service disappeared

 Three Conditions for a Truly Suitable Night Service

-For the Paris–Berlin night train to attract more travelers, three conditions must be met:
+For the Paris–Berlin night train to attract more travelers, three conditions should, in my opinion, be met:

 Rather than lobbying for higher taxes on air travel and demanding subsidies for international connections or night trains, railway companies should innovate more and take responsibility.